hugo-paugesteros/ijlrda/docs/guide/accounts.md

 ## D'Alembert lab accounts

 ### Webmail account
 Login of the form `jane.doe@dalembert.upmc.fr`.
 Allows you to connect to the [lab webmail](https://webmail.dalembert.upmc.fr).
+Ask the IT team to get one.

 !!! note
     You will also receive an email alias in the format `jane.doe@sorbonne-universite.fr`.
 This isn't a separate email account - it's simply an alias (forwarder) to your lab email.
 Any messages sent to this address will be automatically forwarded to your primary lab email address.